profile-photo

 A dedicated resource page is available for this keynote, where slides can be downloaded, and links and citations to important research are available.

-Currently, there are five different generations coming together at work.
+Currently, five different generations are coming together at work.
 Traditionalists, Boomers, Gen X, Millennials, and GenZ.
 Up soon?
 Alphas.
 The labels are less important than the characteristics that make these generations unique.
-Boomers are retiring at record rates, Millennials and Xers are working less hours, while Gen Zs are disinterested in traditional work roles.
+Boomers are retiring at record rates, Millennials and Xers are working fewer hours, while Gen Zs are disinterested in traditional work roles.
 All generations are struggling with burnout and disengagement.
 As a talent shortage looms large, addressing the needs of each group will be critical.

 Key Takeaways: